alter-ego/androidbound/README.md

 #OK, you convinced me.
 How do I use this?
 Here's a quick guide.

+1. Create your ViewModel for the Activity by extending a `ViewModel` class: `public class MainActivityViewModel extends ViewModel...`

-1. Setup the Activity and ViewModel.
+2. Setup the Activity and ViewModel.

 	**If you extend normal (non-Binding) Activities:**